atisharma/bellini/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **When/where was the bug introduced?**
-- Are you using cava from a package repository, like AUR?
+- Are you using bellini from a package repository, like AUR?
 - If so, check out the master branch here, is your issue already resolved?
 - Don't know how to clone, compile source code?
 File report to package maintainer instead.
 - try using git bisect to find out where the bug was introduced.
+- is your issue solved upstream in cava?

 **Describe the bug**
 A clear and concise description of what the bug is.